 1. In It Happened at the Fair, we are introduced to a hard-of-hearing farmer with severe allergic reactions to his crops.
 What are your first impressions of Cullen McNamara?
 Why do you think he was so resigned to a life of farming, even though it made him miserable?

-2. Cullen’s father manages to persuade Cullen to attend the fair after confessing he has paid the nonrefundable see more
+2. Cullen’s father manages to persuade Cullen to attend the fair after c see more